k0nserv/hugotunius.se/_posts/2021-01-03-an-analysis-of-privacy-on-the-app-store.md

 We've learned that a fairly large number of apps collect none or very little data that is linked to the user for non-app functionality purposes.
 However there are extreme outliers, not the least of which is Facebook.

 Free apps collect significantly more data than paid ones and anyone who cares about their privacy should opt to pay for the apps they use.

+Games are especially bad as category and especially with in third party tracking they stand out.

 The data at this stage is sparse, because only about 1/3 of the apps in the data set have added privacy details.
 In the future this will reach close to 100% and I will redo this analysis.